Monday, December 13, 2021

 “Part of what’s cool with the culture of the club is that we have a player pathway; a real platform of U10 to premier to ECNL to the adult level in the EPLWA and NPSL.

-“Both are exceptional leagues with mostly college level players and a couple older players like myself, Nick Hammer, Tanner Williams and Mikey Ramos.
+“Both are exceptional leagues with mostly college level players and a couple older players like myself, Nick Hamer, Tanner Williams and Mikey Ramos.

 “It’s just a joy to to get to still play and interact with the younger college players and the older high school age players who can come play and train.
 It’s just a great platform for us to give a pathway for those players that want it.”